Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-How much does an investment adviser bond cost in Kentucky?
+How much does a Kentucky investment adviser bond cost?

 The Kentucky Department of Financial Institutions requires investment advisers to post surety bonds before becoming legally licensed.
 The amount of coverage needed depends on the type of authority the adviser has over client funds/securities.
-Advisers who have discretionary authority but do not have custody must post a $10,000 bond.
-Advisers who have custody must post a bond up to $25,000.
+Advisers who have discretionary authority over funds totaling $25 million or less, but do not have custody, must post a $10,000 bond.
+Advisers who have custody over funds totaling $25 million or less must post a bond of $25,000.
+Those with discretionary authority over funds totaling more than $25 million, with or without custody, need to post a bond between $25,000 and $100,000.

 Pricing is subject to underwriting consideration, which means your premium is based on a review of your personal credit report.
 Request a free financial adviser quote now to find out your exact premium!

 Call 1 (800) 308-4358 now to speak with a surety expert.
-Or request your bond online now, and we’ll get in touch to discuss your bond needs.
+You can also request your bond online now, and we’ll get in touch to discuss your bond needs.

 Why do I need this bond?